Xm4s/APIPress/README.md

 Usage
 -

 While the API Press theme is active your permalink structure will be automatically changed to `/%category%/%postname%/`, the only thing you should do is choose a fitting name (like "api") for your category base.
-If no special is selected the default **"category"** is used.
+If no special name is selected the default **"category"** is used.

 Opening `http://your-wordpress-site.com/category-base` will now show a HTML representation of all your root resources (parentless categories) from which you will be able to visually navigate through all your data inside the resources tree.